How to Play

 Tips

-• A cut through the visual center of a symmetrical shape isn't always the true half — the shape's actual area distribution can be uneven depending on how it's rotated or stretched.
+• A slice through the visual center of a symmetrical shape isn't always the true half — the shape's actual area distribution can be uneven depending on how it's rotated or stretched.

 • Your second click only needs to define a direction — it doesn't need to land on the shape itself.

-• Aim for your first click to be far from your second to improve the angular precision of your cut line.
+• Aim for your first click to be far from your second to improve the angular precision of your slice line.